essarrdee/Schaak/README.md

 AI:
 Click the AI buttons to switch between different AI modes for your units.

+None of AI, Speed, and Block have feedback, so here are the spoilers:
+AI 1 (default) is survive (prioritise survival)
+AI 2 is evade (don't walk into enemy cover, but take exchanges) AI 3 is advance (walk into enemy cover if there is friendly cover or a piece to capture) AI 4 is kamikaze (ignore enemy threats, go to destination and take any opportunity to capture a piece) AI 5 loops back to AI 1 (survive).
+Block starts at 0% for all pieces and goes up 1% each time.
+Speed starts at 30,40,50, or 60 and goes up by 1 each time.
+You'll have to keep track of them yourself, or get an updated non-7dRTS version that displays these values on screen :)

 ========== Capture the enemy King! ==========
+============ Protect your King! =============

 Windows users:
 Download from